Class Q Permitted Development

 3: Can Permission be given To Convert Separate Barns?

-Yes, but no more than a total of five new Class Q dwellings allowed on the farm.
+Yes, but no more than a total of 10 new Class Q dwellings allowed on the farm.

 Open sided barns, such as many Dutch barns, can qualify for converting into a barn under the new rules; obviously, the finished item would have the sides filled in as necessary.